Needlepointers.com Logo

 What is a fidget quilt?

-A fidget quilt is a lap quilt that helps provide stimulation for the fidgeting hands of Alzheimer's, dementia, and autistic people.
+A fidget quilt is a lap quilt that helps stimulate the fidgeting hands of Alzheimer's patients, dementia patients, and autistic people.
 It soothes the fidgeting by entertaining them, busying hands and fingers, stimulating their senses, and giving them something to do.

-• Fidget quilt should be lap size about 18" x 20"
+• The fidget blanket should be a lap size of about 18" x 20"

-• Use different fabric colors and textures - cotton fabric, fake fur, Minky, flannel, denim, etc.
+• Use different textures and fabric colors - cotton fabric, fake fur, Minky, flannel, denim, etc.

 • Embellishments - zippers, buttons, ribbon, plastic rings, small bits of crochet, buckles, etc - the embellishment possibilities are endless